objy-org/platform/README.md

 # License

 SPOO is open source and licensed under the AGPL license.
+See the [LICENSE](LICENSE) for details.

 # Further reading